merkle-open/generator-nitro/packages/project-prod/readme.md

-# Production Server Example
+# Production Server

-This is the place to test the "production" environment.
+This folder ca be used as "production" environment.

 ## Usage